CampusLabs/servo/README.md

 **request**
 ```
 PUT /[explicit route]
-X-Api-Key: XXX
+X-Servo-Key: XXX

 file=@imgA.jpg OR path=/s3path
 routine=strip;scale:100,100 (optional)
 ```

-An API Key is required in the header of the request to PUT resources into S3.
+A Servo Key is required in the header of the request to PUT resources into S3.
 When an explicit route is not specified, files are saved as their MD5 value.
 The resource mime type is extracted from the file's extension and stored as a header in S3.
 An optional `routine` option may be added to put the image through a